How to Plan a Chinese American Wedding: Making it Authentically Yours

 Making it work

-A Chinese-American wedding isn’t about following a checklist or replicating someone else’s day.
+A Chinese American wedding isn’t about following a checklist or replicating someone else’s day.
 It’s about blending the traditions and values that matter to your families with the style and story that feel true to you.
 By choosing the traditions that resonate, working with vendors who understand your vision, and balancing heritage with modern touches, you’ll create a celebration that honors where you come from while feeling authentically your own.

 Ready to start planning?